MartaRotari/Conditional-Boruta/README.md

-# Variable selection wrapper in presence of correlated input variables for Random Forest models, Conditional Boruta
+# Variable selection method in the presence of correlated input variables

+It is a variable selection method developed as a wrapper around the random forest model.
+Its purpose is to address the challenges posed by highly correlated input data, extending the original version of the Boruta model.
+For more details, please find a full description [here](document.pdf).

 ## Highlights
-• A novel method for variable selection problem for highly correlated input data
+* The model is a variable selection method designed for highly correlated data

-• The method is developed for a very commonly used machine learning model, namely Random Forest model

-• Use of Conditional Variable importance measure based on the Random Forest model

-• Select all the relevant variables among the input variables that are most relevant for predicting the output variable

-• Use of simulated data to validate the approach, comparing the results with standard approaches with embedded variable selection algorithms

-We compared the algorithm with the Lasso and Eastic net algorithm along with the original version of the Boruta algorithm.
-The ratio between the variables correctly selected/ wrongly selected variables related to the increasing correlation level.
-As the correlation increase the Conditional version of the Boruta algorithm.
+* It is designed as a wrapper around the Random Forest model, providing a powerful and effective solution to the challenges posed by variables selection
+* The model has been developed to address the unique complexities that arise from highly correlated input data, thereby enabling the identification of the most relevant variables.
+* Rigorous evaluation of the model against established methods such as Lasso, Elastic net, VSURF, and Knockoffs variable selection has demonstrated its effectiveness.

 ## Example
-An example on how to run and the outcome of the algorithm can be seen here.
+An example of how to run the function and analyse the outcome of the algorithm can be seen here.

 ## Summary
-The repository contain:
+The repository contains the following:
-1. 'boruta_conditional.R': function need be read with R command 'source(boruta_conditional.R)' and than call with
+1. 'boruta_conditional.R': function needs to be read with the R command 'source(boruta_conditional.R)'.
-2. 'example_howtouse.R': simple example on how to use the function.
+2. 'example_howtouse.R': a simple example of how to use the function.
+3. More details can be found in the [paper](document.pdf).
+4. The comparison of the model to the established methods and a suggestion on how to choose the [parameters](parameters_comparison.pdf).

 ## Function Features
-The function file contain the following features:
+The function file contains the following features:
-1.'Condition_Boruta(y ~ . , data = data, doTrace = 1, getImp=getImpRfCond)' algorithm funtion
+1.'Condition_Boruta(y ~ . , data = data, doTrace = 1, getImp=getImpRfCond)' algorithm function
-2. 'TentativeRoughFix()': function that fix the variables not yet classified
+2. 'TentativeRoughFix()': the function that fixes the variables not yet classified
-3. 'getSelectedAttributes()': function that give the subset of the selected variables
+3. 'getSelectedAttributes()': the function that gives the subset of the selected variables
 4. 'plotImpHistory()': the mean of the variable importance value calculated at each step of the algorithm
-5. 'plot.Boruta()': boxplo of the variables conditional importances
+5. 'plot.Boruta()': boxplot of the variables' conditional importance

-### Credits
-This repository includes code from the following third-party sources:

-[Boruta](https://cran.r-project.org/web/packages/Boruta/index.html) - a package for feature selection in R.

-The original code for Boruta can be found at [https://gitlab.com/mbq/Boruta/](https://gitlab.com/mbq/Boruta/).